True-Demon/true-demon.github.io/_posts/2019/2019-02-20-oscp-journey-2.md

 I subsequently attempted the OSCP three more times in the year following my first failure and still had not passed.
 Although I cannot comment precisely on the boxes themselves or the services I encountered, I think I can safely talk about some of the frustrating obstacles.

 During each of these attempts at the exam were my inability to step back from my tunnel vision and my failure to properly enumerate all parts of a machine to the point where I knew everything about them.
-I had a healthy mix of Windows and Linux systems between both exams, but one box (worth 25 points) in particular which I got on both was particularly frustrating and nigh impenetrable for me.
+I had a healthy mix of Windows and Linux systems between both exams, but one box in particular which I got on both was particularly frustrating and nigh impenetrable for me.
 Perhaps my biggest mistake was **over-thinking** the boxes.

 It's true what they say that the OSCP does not demand you be a genius.
 Nothing outlandish is expected of you.
 You are expected to do your own research, but the concepts covered in the courseware and labs essentially cover all of the fundamentals.
 If you have blitzed through the labs, all the way through to the Admin network, then owning the exam should be no sweat for you.
 Look for the obvious things, and you're more likely to succeed.